lisponion/onionice/README.md

 but onionice is 10 times slower than memcached. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.

-In summary, onionice is a stable and slow cache
+In summary, onionice is a single node, stable and slow cache

 it can use as __ with __ for example __ :
     kv-cache-db     [set,get,rem]       promotional goods information
     number-counter  [math,more,less]    number of hot goods sold message-queue   [push,take]         aynchronous message
     text-reader     [read]              quick read the text string in file
 ```

 ## start server